Wangzhijingwzj/Wangzhijingwzj.github.io/_pages/research.md

 *Manuscript to Be Submitted*.

-* **Zhijing Wang**.
+* **Zhijing Wang**, Nengjie Zhu.
 Mechanism Discovery: A Unified Framework for Latent Structure Attribution.
 *Manuscript to Be Submitted*.

 * **Zhijing Wang**, Junhui Wang.
 Fission Cross-Validation for Network and Its Application.